AxonNetwork/protocol/README.md

 2. Run `./make.sh -n` to compile native binaries

-3. Add a file called `.consciencerc` to your home directory containing the following information:
+3. Add a file called `.axonrc` to your home directory containing the following information:

 ```
 [user]